Popular Article Previews

 - Written by Ron Anderson

-Contemporary human suffering is the focus of Independent Lens PBS film documentary, Half the Sky, named after the bookby Kristof and WuDunn.
-This documentary aired last week on PBS, and can be viewed online until October 9, 2012.
+Contemporary human suffering is the focus of Independent Lens PBS film documentary, Half the Sky, named after the book by Kristof and WuDunn.
+This documentary aired on PBS, and can be viewed online until October 9, 2012.
 The 2009 book, Half the Sky, is available in hardback, paperback, and Kindle format.
-The DVD will be released October 20, 2012.
+The DVD is generally available for purchase or rent.

 The Half the Sky film relates a story of a three-year old girl arriving at a clinic with clear evidence of rape.
 The picture on the right captures the suffering with horror that young girls must feel when they are hunted down like prey by men seeking to sexually abuse them.
 In many failing societies, the boys learn that it is OK to use weapons and whatever violence is necessary to gain control over the lives of innocent females.

 Kristof and WuDunn make the claim, in both the book and the film that while the last two centuries were devoted to ending human slavery as the most serious humanitarian disorder, this century will be struggling against violence toward women and girls as the single greatest humanitarian disorder of the global community today.

 Half the Sky claims that violence toward women kills more women between age 15 and 45 than die from cancer, malaria, traffic accidents, and war combined.
 And a far greater number of women and girls suffer from sexual violence but remain alive, often with mental impairment.

 Both the book and the film feature more stories than statistics.
 For example, in a chapter on “Rule by Rape,” they give the story of Ethiopian teenager Woineshet, who was severely beaten and raped many, many times by her would-be husband, but the local judge would never convict the man because their village tradition is for girl to be subjugated and punished by her male suitor or husband.